 Games Similar to Blind Man’s Bluff

-Here are a few more ideas of children’s games that are similar to Blind Man’s Bluff.
+Here are a few more ideas for children’s games that are similar to Blind Man’s Bluff.

 They teach similar skills and children love them.